bestrocker221/terraform_libvirt_cloudinit_template/readme.md

 # Good to know
 Since we want to run in the "user-mode" we do not have access to some network settings, so the default network used here is a bridge interface `virbr1`.

-From a root session, a NAT network is created which will be named virbr1.
+From a root session, I created a NAT network which will be named virbr1.
 This way, we can attach to it from the user-mode session without any root privileges.

+You can create as many networks as you want in the system session, then reference to them in the terraform variables, ready to be used in the project.
+The script does not ask for a network for now, just puts into the default virbr1 (can be changed/added in no time).

+## SSH
+Ex: you name a VM `chip01` ? after deployment you are ready to SSH into it with ` ssh debian@chip01`

 # Good points